chschmitt/reflexif/README.md

 # Installation and usage
 When the time has come, I will provide a setup.py file and upload the project on PyPI.
-This will enable the installation via pip (from PyPI of from this repository).
+This will enable the installation via pip (from PyPI or from this repository).

 In the meantime, if you fancy a try, clone into this repository and add the `main` folder to your `PYTHONAPTH`.